My Father’s Inheritance

 What astonishing arrogance—to trample the reputations and rights of a community while congratulating themselves on their virtue.
 This isn’t political folly; it’s moral decay, dressed in rainbow pins and tenure tracks.
 They’ve domesticated the lie, taught it tricks, and given it a corner office.

 I once hoped for allies.
-The Centre for Israel and Jewish Affairs (CIJA), a Canadian advocacy group, CAUR, my faculty association, the first seemed the best, but their door was only ever open more than a crack.
+The Centre for Israel and Jewish Affairs (CIJA), a Canadian advocacy group and CAUR, my faculty association, seemed the best, but their doors were only ever open more than a crack.

 Kind Jewish gentlemen quoted Liverpool’s anthem, “You’ll Never Walk Alone,” over breakfast, but their solidarity was, I guess, more rhetorical.

-So I walk alone, not out of cynicism, but clarity.
+So I walk alone, not out of cynicism but out of clarity.

 I’m not fighting for the Jewish community, though I appreciate the kindness of strangers.
 I’m fighting because opposing antisemitism is right.
 After all, truth is worth defending, even when it’s solitary.